vmc13/vmc13/README.md

 ### Hi there, I'm Victória

-- 💻 Em estudo Full Stack
+- 💻 I'm in full stack study
-- 📚 Conhecimento é liberdade e poder.
+- 📚 Knowledge is freedom and power!

 <div align="center">
   <a href="https://github.com/vmc13">